 Artis is dedicated to advancing cultural exchange, fostering valuable connections, sharing knowledge, and providing funding to create meaningful opportunities for artists and the global art world.
 Since our founding in 2004:

-- We have supported 490 artists through Career Development programs, many of whom later received artist grants
+- We have supported over 600 artists through Career Development programs, many of whom later received artist grants